chusj-pigu/nf-basemap/README.md

 - `--model`: Basecalling model to use [default: sup@v5.0.0].
 - `--m_bases`: Modified bases to be called, separated by commas if more than one is desired.
 Requires path to model if run with drac profile [default: 5mC_5hmC].
+- `--device`: Parameter to choose device when basecalling.
+Specify CPU or GPU device: 'auto', 'cpu', 'cuda:all' or 'cuda:<device_id>[,<device_id>...]'.
+Specifying 'auto' will choose either 'cpu', 'metal' or 'cuda:all' depending on the presence of a GPU device. [nargs=0..1] [default: "auto"]
 - `--skip_basecall`: Basecalling step will be skipped; input must be in fastq [default: false].
 - `--skip_mapping`: Mapping will be skipped [default: false].
 - `--demux`: Option to demultiplex fastq reads, kit used has to be provided (ex.
 SQK-PCB114-24)